 According to RSA 625:9 VI, before a suspect is arraigned (i.e. had their charges formally read to them), the state may charge any misdemeanor offense as a violation instead.
 In these cases, the penalties for a conviction will be that of a violation instead of a misdemeanor.
 Likewise, under RSA 625:9 VII a crime that is a class A misdemeanor may be charged as a class B misdemeanor as long as it did not involve violence or the threat of violence.
 The law states that:

 The state may change an offense pursuant to this paragraph if such change is in the interest of public safety and welfare and is not inconsistent with the societal goals of deterrence and prevention of recidivism

 RSA 625:9 VII states that any person who is convicted of a class A misdemeanor and is sentenced to no jail time or a suspended sentence of jail time as well as a fine that is under the maximum fine for a class B misdemeanor will have their criminal record reflect a class B misdemeanor conviction instead.

 Criminal Defense Attorney in New Hampshire

 If you have been arrested for, or are suspected of committing a crime in New Hampshire, call our office right away.
 Many people facing criminal charges are eager to know what kind of punishment they should expect.
 We can answer all these questions for you and explain that the best way to get the sentence you want is to avoid conviction by building a strong defense.

 All criminal charges are serious and will appear on your criminal record for anyone to see.
 Whether you are facing class B misdemeanor charges or class A felony charges, we can help you.
-Attorneys Ryan Russman and Jerome Blanchard know what it takes to fight criminal charges and get you the results you want.
+Attorneys Ryan Russman and Alex Yiokarinis know what it takes to fight criminal charges and get you the results you want.